 A light switch is a small yet key component of a home that you likely use multiple times a day.
 When one is malfunctioning, it can be a nuisance or even a safety hazard in some situations.
-If you notice any issues, it’s always a good idea to reach out to an electrician to replace the light switch before it becomes a much more significant lighting problem.
+If you notice any bad light switch signs, it’s always a good idea to reach out to an electrician to replace the light switch before it becomes a much more significant lighting problem.
 Here are some of the most well-known warning signs of a bad light switch.

 Key Points